Home Arrow Bible Arrow 2 Samuel Arrow 2 Samuel 24

 2 Samuel Chapter 24

-1 And again the anger of THE EXISTENT ONE was kindled against Israel, and he moved David against them to say, Go, number Israel and Judah.
+1 And again the anger of Jehovah was kindled against Israel, and he moved David against them to say, Go, number Israel and Judah.

 2 For the king said to Joab the captain of the host, which was with him, Go now through all the tribes of Israel, from Dan even to Beersheba, and number you the people, that I may know the number of the people.

-3 And Joab said to the king, Now THE EXISTENT ONE your God add to the people, however many they be, a hundredfold, and that the eyes of my lord the king may see it: but why does my lord the king delight in this thing?
+3 And Joab said to the king, Now Jehovah your God add to the people, however many they be, a hundredfold, and that the eyes of my lord the king may see it: but why does my lord the king delight in this thing?

 4 Notwithstanding the king’s word prevailed against Joab, and against the captains of the host.
 And Joab and the captains of the host went out from the presence of the king, to number the people of Israel.